gbtami/pychess-variants/static/docs/shouse.md

 * Dropped white and black pawns on the 2nd and 7th ranks, respectively, are permitted to make a two-square move as their first move after the drop.
 * A dropped rook can't castle.

-All other rules are as in S chess.
+## Clarifications

+The elephant and archbishop are also counted as pieces in hand, so they are able to be dropped on the board starting from the beginning.